 - The injury caused the victim to suffer specific financial damages; these damages can include medical bills, missed wages, and other intangible expenses known collectively as “pain and suffering” damages

 To demonstrate each of these elements of your claim, you must use evidence.
 Some pieces of evidence are collected at the scene of the accident, such as photographs and eyewitness testimonies.
 Other are obtained later, such as documentation of lost wages and medical bills.
 It is important to note that the negligent party in a motor vehicle accident is not always another driver.
 Sometimes, accidents happen because one or more of the vehicles malfunctioned or had insufficient safety features.
 Accidents can also result from poor roadway maintenance or design, in which case the entity charged with maintaining the roadway may be negligent.
 Call our personal injury lawyer in Georgia today to help you seek justice and the compensation you deserve.

-Using Evidence to Support Your Personal Injury Claim
+Using Evidence to Support Your Personal Injury Claim in Georgia

 Immediately following your accident, it is important that you gather the pieces of evidence that can be obtained only in those moments, such as photographs and contact information for any witnesses.
 The only exception is if you need emergency medical care, in which case you should get yourself to the nearest emergency care center as soon as possible.